 "Popular Verse: Poetry in Motion" in American Literature in Transition, 1910-1920, ed.
 Mark W. Van Wienen (UK: Cambridge UP, forthcoming).

-"From Vagabond to Visiting Poet: Vachel Lindsay and the Institutionalization of American Poetry" in After The Program Era, ed.
+"From Vagabond to Visiting Poet: Vachel Lindsay and the Institutionalization of American Poetry" in After The Program Era: The Past, Present, and Future of Creative Writing in the University, ed.
 Loren Glass (Iowa City: U of Iowa P, forthcoming).

 "Field Notes: Writers at War," Los Angeles Review of Books 22 July 2016.

 "High, Low, and Somewhere In-Between: Women's Poetry and Popular Culture in Modern America" in A History of Twentieth-Century American Women's Poetry, ed.
 Linda A. Kinnahan (UK: Cambridge UP, 2016).